 Conditions Governing Access

-To prepare the nation for war at sea, the President called for new shipyards to be built, which would be used to create a vast naval fleet for the U.S.A..
-Homer L. Ferguson, who was the president of the Newport News Shipbuilding and Dry Dock Company of Virginia, was touring the Atlantic and Gulf coasts on behalf of the United States Shipping Board.
+To prepare the nation for war at sea, the President called for new shipyards to be built, which would be used to create a vast naval fleet for the United States.
+Homer L. Ferguson, who was the President of the Newport News Shipbuilding and Dry Dock Company of Virginia, was touring the Atlantic and Gulf coasts on behalf of the United States Shipping Board.
 His mission was to search for potential sites where shipyards could be built.
-It was during this search that he discovered a 59.6 acre location that was about three miles south of downtown Wilmington.
-This location was nestled on the east bank of the Cape Fear River.
-Ferguson officially made the decision to build a shipyard in this location.
+It was during this search that he discovered a 59.6 acre location that was about three miles south of downtown Wilmington nestled on the east bank of the Cape Fear River.
+Ferguson officially made the decision to build a shipyard at this location.

 This Wilmington shipyard would evolve into the North Carolina Shipbuilding Company (NCSC), which came about from a contract that was awarded to Newport News by the United States Maritime Commission.
 From 1941 to 1946, the company built naval ships that were specifically for the war effort.
-Along with AKA’s and C-2 ships, the company also built liberty ships, which made up the majority of the over 200 ships that the company built overall.
-The very first NCSC ship launched on December 6, 1941, which was just a few hours before the Japanese attacked Pearl Harbor.
-This ship was dubbed the S.S.
-Zebulon Vance, which was named in honor of North Carolina’s governor during the reconstruction period.
-It was christened by Mrs. Alice Broughton, who was the wife and North Carolina first lady of Joseph Melville Broughton, who was the governor of North Carolina at the time.
+Along with AKA’s and C-2 ships, the company also built liberty ships, which comprised the majority of the 200+ ships built overall.
+The very first NCSC ship launched on December 6, 1941, just a few hours before the Japanese attacked Pearl Harbor.
+This ship was named the S.S.
+Zebulon Vance in honor of North Carolina’s governor during the period of reconstruction.
+It was christened by Mrs. Alice Broughton, North Carolina first lady and wife of Governor Joseph Melville Broughton.

-Even so, the North Carolina Shipbuilding Company proved to be instrumental to both the American naval fleet and to Wilmington, as it was one of the biggest factors in the population increase of the town and New Hanover County as a whole.
-Along with solving a variety of issues that included training and manpower, the company built ships with a quality that lasted long after World War II ended, as these ships were still being used in the Korean War, Vietnam War, and the first Gulf Wars.
+The North Carolina Shipbuilding Company proved to be instrumental to the war effort.
+Long after its closure, liberty ships were used in the Korean War, Vietnam War, and the first Gulf War.
 Today, the grounds of the North Carolina Shipbuilding Company have become part of the North Carolina State Port in Wilmington.

 3 Folder (Contains 2 folders and 1 map case folder)